 Lower Back Issues

-Low back pain is one of the main reasons people visit their doctor.
-For adults over 40, it ranks third as a cause for doctor visits, after heart disease and arthritis.
+Low back (lumbar) pain is one of the main reasons people visit their doctor.
+For adults over 40, it ranks third as a major issue—after heart disease and arthritis— that necessitates medica ...more

 Pain in the buttock that radiates down the leg is commonly called sciatica.
 The most common cause for sciatica is irritation of the spinal nerves in or near the lumbar spine.
 Sometimes the nerve irrit ...more

 Normally, the bones of the spine (the vertebrae) stand neatly stacked on top of one another.
 Ligaments and joints support the spine.
 Spondylolisthesis alters the alignment of the spine.
-In this cond ...more
+In this condit ...more

 The intervertebral discs in the lower spine are commonly blamed for low back pain.
 Yet low back pain has many possible causes, and doctors aren't always certain why symptoms occur.